An aqueous solution of sodium chloride is called Brine.

 It is a high-concentration solution of salt (NaCl) in water (H2O).
 In various circumstances, brine may refer to salt solutions varying from about 3.5% (a standard concentration of seawater, on the lower end of solutions used for brining foods) up to about 26% (a typical saturated solution, depending on temperature).

 Lower levels of concentration of the solution are called by diverse names like freshwater, brackish water, and saline water.

-- High-concentration brine lakes typically emerge due to evaporation of ground saline water on high ambient temperatures.
+- High-concentration brine lakes typically emerge due to the evaporation of ground saline water at high ambient temperatures.

 - Used as a preservative in meat-packing (as in corned beef) and pickling.

-- Used in refrigeration and cooling systems, brines are used as heat-transfer media because of their low freezing temperatures or as vapour-absorption agents as it exhibits low vapour pressure.
+- In refrigeration and cooling systems, brines are used as heat-transfer media because of their low freezing temperatures or as vapour-absorption agents as it exhibits low vapour pressure.

 - It is also used to quench (cool) steel.